 Prep an Informational Pamphlet About Your Home

-Providing information about your home in the form of pamphlets and professional printouts is one way to make your home stand out, said Ross.
+Providing information about your home in the form of pamphlets and professional printouts is one way to make your home stand out, Ross said.

 “Use more images and fewer words,” he said.
 “Make it skimmable with awesome pictures.
 The presentation can almost be as important as the content.
 This also ensures [prospective buyers] leave your house with a physical item, which will make it easier for them to not confuse your house with the competition.
 If your content is exceptionally well done, your house will stand out over others.”